soumitag/SLIDE/README.md

 <dl>

 <dt>application</dt>
-<dd>The entire content of this folder needs to be downloaded to install SLIDE locally on your PC.</dd>
+<dd>The entire content of this folder needs to be downloaded to install SLIDE locally on your PC.
-<dd>Windows installation guide is provided in the */application/slide folder*.</dd>
+Windows installation guide is provided in the <i>application/slide</i> folder.</dd>

 <dt>data</dt>
 <dd>This folder contains example datasets and sample mapping files.</dd>